-Enabling this feature causes the AWK-4131A to send out alive-check packets every 10 ms when there is no traffic; the high transmission frequency of these small alive-check packets could potentially affect your other wireless communications that use the same channel, so only enable this feature when you have full control of the designated radio channel.
+Enabling the AeroLink feature causes the AWK-3131A to send out alive-check packets every 10 ms when there is no traffic.
+The high transmission frequency of these alive-check packets could potentially affect other wireless communications that use the same channel.
+So, only enable this feature when you have full control of the designated radio channel.

-MAC clone (Client mode only)
+MAC clone (for Client mode only)